 Step 1.
 Install AnyViewer.
 Sign up for the AnyViewer account and then log in to this account on the two computers.
 Once logged in, the PC will be assigned to the account automatically.
 (If you sign up in the official website, you can log in directly.)

 Step 3.
 On the client computer, go to "Device", locate and click the PC that you need to control.
-And then click "Remote control" to achieve remote connection with one click.
+And then click "One-click control" to achieve a remote connection with one click.

 What can we do to troubleshoot “RDP stuck on splash screen” on Windows 11, 10?
 Here we have 2 solutions like returning to the previous Windows version or starting up safe mode.
 In addition, we also provide a way that aims at the same problem in the Remote Desktop App.
 Of course, if the issue persists, you can also try AnyViewer, which can guarantee your user experience.